bakdata/kpops/docs/docs/user/references/components.md

 - Deploys a [streams-bootstrap](https://github.com/bakdata/streams-bootstrap)
 component
-- Not used in `pipeline.yaml` as the component can be defined as either a [StreamsApp](#streamsapp) or a [Producer](#producer)
+- Should not be used in `pipeline.yaml` as the component can be defined as either a [StreamsApp](#streamsapp) or a [Producer](#producer)
 - Often used in `defaults.yaml`